Normify-me/API/README.md

 - `identifier`: Unique identifier of the law/standard
 - `title`: Title of the law/standard
 - `current_version_date`: Current version date (Publishing date/Version date)
+- `matched_by_similarity`: Indicator if the standard was found in the database but the identifier did not match 100% and the match was done by a similarity analysis (please check this result manually if the match was correct)
 - `created_by_ai`: Indicator if the standard was created by AI in the database
 - `retracted`: Indicator if this law/standard was rectracted (not in effect anymore).
 - `has_newer_version`: Boolean indicating whether a newer version than the provided date is available